eigerco/beerus/CONTRIBUTING.md

 To contribute to the project, start with the proper development copy.
 You may want to use the GitHub interface to fork [Beerus](https://github.com/eigerco/beerus) and check out your fork.
-For development environment setup and first build, see the [README.md](https://github.com/eigerco/beerus/README.md)

 ### Legal Notice